 Legal Tip Tuesday No. 5 – Don’t be business casual, put your agreements in writing

 Take your business seriously.
 The oral agreement is dead.
 Written agreements help define your rights and responsibilities.
 They also give you proof of the contract, eliminating the “he said, she said”.
 It becomes difficult to prove the existence of a contract.
 A written agreement will help you avoid that.
 The moral: put your agreements in writing.

 Legal Tip Tuesday No. 6 – Is your business ready for 2017?

 Is your business ready for 2017?
 Not every business is ready to start off 2017.
 Here are a few legal tidbits to make sure your business is ready to flourish in 2017.
 Are your business and corporate agreements in good shape?
 Are your public filing up to date with the local secretary of state?
 Make sure your relationships are intact and defined thorough proper contracts.

-Just the (Legal) Tip No. 7 - Why it's important to have a lawyer in your business.
+Legal Tip Tuesday No. 7 – Why it’s important to have a lawyer in your business.

 I get a little “ranty” in this episode.
 But my fundamental principle of “Legal Fitness”, or the concept of preventive law, is not only one of the most important keys to a successful business, it is the basis of security and peace of mind.
 I firmly believe that businesses that think they have no time for legal planning will sooner or later have to find time for legal disputes.
 Take care of your business.
 It’s your livelihood.

-Just the (Legal) Tip No. 8 - Why insuring yourself is the best investment you can make
+Legal Tip Tuesday No. 8 – Why insuring yourself is the best investment you can make

 There’s an old saying that you should always invest in yourself.
 It’s no different when it comes to auto insurance.Make sure you have enough coverage.
 Evaluate your needs based on the assets you have.